v8/v8.dev/src/features/array-flat-flatmap.md

 ---
 ## `Array.prototype.flat` { #flat }

-The array in this example is two levels deep: it contains an array which in turn contains another array.
+The array in this example is several levels deep: it contains an array which in turn contains another array.

 ```js
 const array = [1, [2, [3]]];